cswartzvi/hamilton/examples/hamilton_ui/README.md

 ### Execute and track the pipeline

-Now that you have the Hamilton UI running, open another terminal tab to:
+Now that you have the Apache Hamilton UI running, open another terminal tab to:

 1. Ensure you have the right python dependencies installed.
 ```bash